 Site Classification: Site classification in accordance with AS2870:2011 provides guidance on the patterns and magnitude of moisture related seasonal ground movements that must be considered in design.
-Based on the worst case current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the site would be equivalent to worst case Class M (moderately reactive/filled) conditions.
-It must be noted that the eastern end of the block would be equivalent to Class S (slightly reactive/filled) conditions.
+Based on the worst case current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the site would be equivalent to worst case Class H2 (highly reactive/filled) conditions based on they soil profile within the north western corner of the block.
 Therefore the classification must be reassessed should the soil profile change either by adding fill or removing soil from the block and/or if the presence of service trenches or retaining walls are within the zone of influence of the block.
 Reference must be made to the comments provided below.